prg007/Lets_Network/README.md

 - Unzip our zip file.
 Wherever you unzipped it, `cd` into it in the command line.

-- In the `CMakeLists.txt` file, manually change all paths to the `boost_1_69_0` folder to match the path on your machine.
+- In the `CMakeLists.txt` file, manually change all paths to the `boost_1_69_0` folder to match the path on your machine/VM.
 Specifically, you should change it 4 times in lines 16,18, 23 and 25 in the `set CMAKE_CXX_FLAGS` part. **Important:** if you're on the Linux VM, you must add the flag `-pthread` to the same lines.

 - Enter the build folder, `cd build`.
 If the build folder is not empty, empty it out (i.e. do a clean all in the build directory).
 You don't have to empty it out if you have already compiled it once before.
 But for your first time compiling, **empty it out**.

 - From the build folder, do `cmake ..` then `make`.
 This should produce the three executables `testy_cache`, `server`, and `testy_client` which will also be in the build folder.
+Since this Makefile produced by the CMakefile has a lot of bloat (it was provided by the cpr library, which we modified for our purposes), once it says that it has built all of the three executables above you can do a keyboard error to stop it from building the other junk.

 ### How to run
 First off, make sure the server is **running** on the same IP and port as the client (in `testy_client.cc`) before you test the client.
 Otherwise, the client will (understandably) fail.